-- a. non-payment of the reaccreditation fee - b. failure to satisfy all reaccreditation criteria, save for the exemptions in paragraphs 7.1 and 7.2. - c. non-possession of a currently valid practising certificate, save for the exemption in paragraph 8.5 - d. disqualification for or cancellation of practising certificate - e. sanctions have been imposed for professional misconduct by the Disciplinary or any authorised disciplinary authority or for the commission or abetment of a criminal offence - 9.7 Where a specialist has his or her accreditation suspended or cancelled, he or she is not permitted to hold him or herself out as such and he or she will no longer appear on the directory of specialists. - 9.8 A specialist may apply for reinstatement to the Scheme if he or she can show that:
+- 9.2 Specialists must also inform the SAL if, at any time, proceedings have been instituted against them for professional misconduct or commission or abetment to commit a criminal offence. - 9.3 The suspension shall be lifted only when no cause for sanctions has been found by the said Tribunal, authorised disciplinary authority or a court of law and the case dismissed. - 9.4 Suspension shall also take place when the specialist's practising certificate for legal practitioners has been suspended under s 27B of the Legal Profession Act (Cap 161), and the accreditation shall be reinstated if the suspension of the specialist's practising certificate has been lifted. - 9.5 The SAL may make enquires of the Disciplinary Tribunal as to any findings of misconduct or unsatisfactory conduct concerning the specialists. - 9.6 A specialist shall have his or her accreditation cancelled if the following circumstances arise: - a. non-payment of the reaccreditation fee - b. failure to satisfy all reaccreditation criteria, save for the exemptions in paragraphs 7.1 and 7.2. - c.
+For legal practitioners: non-possession of a currently valid practising certificate, save for the exemption in paragraph 8.5 - d.
+For legal practitioners: disqualification for or cancellation of practising certificate - e. sanctions have been imposed for professional misconduct by the Disciplinary or any authorised disciplinary authority or for the commission or abetment of a criminal offence - 9.7 Where a specialist has his or her accreditation suspended or cancelled, he or she is not permitted to hold him or herself out as such and he or she will no longer appear on the directory of specialists. - 9.8 A specialist may apply for reinstatement to the Scheme if he or she can show that: